 Anybody who legally works needs a social security number in order for the social security administration to apply social security and medicare payments made by the employer on behalf of the employee to the right account in the employees name.

 Foreign nationals are eligible to receive a social security number if they have permission to work (and they are in the country long enough to receive the social security card).
 Generally, F, J, H, TN, O, P visa holders are allowed to apply for a social security number as long as they are employed.

-Find answers to many questions about the Social Security Number on the Social Security Administrations website.
+Find answers about the Social Security Number on the Social Security Administrations website.